Dijajana/english-for-designers/03-aboutness/case-study.md

 ## The outcome

-When the series was finished the individual illustrations where implemented into the website.
+When the series was finished the individual illustrations were implemented into the website.

 First the main page:
 ![shoptet's main page screenshot.](img/mainpage.png)